ern0/posixino/README.md

 Check `test/` folder, there are the official example scketches which will work on your Unix system.

-The library is in early stage:
+The Posixino framework is in early stage:

 - `Serial.print` works.
 - `digitalWrite` works, output states are displayed on console.